 The contents of the /sbin and /usr/lib directories can be made immutable to prevent an attacker from replacing a critical binary or library file with an altered malicious version, but in this case, you should remove the immutable attribute before updating your system.

 I will leave the rest of the examples about using immutable files to your imagination.

 Managing SELinux with aureport

-It is a common thing if you are using hosting control panels, or when a specific application seem to be experiencing such difficulties that they will not run with SELinux enabled, you will find SELinux disabled.
+It is a common thing if you are using hosting control panels, you will find SELinux disabled.

 Disabling SELinux will leave the system exposed.
-I agree, SELinux has some complexity, and for those of us who wish to enjoy the security it offers, you live can be made simpler through the option of running aureport.
+I agree, but SELinux has some complexity, and for those of us who wish to enjoy the security it offers, your live can be easier if you manage it using aureport.

-The aureport utility is designed to create column-based reports that show the events recorded in the audit log files.
+The aureport utility is developed to create column-based reports that show the events recorded in the audit log files.

 $ aureport --avc